Bipolar Marriage Statistics

 India has the lowest rate of bipolar disorder with a 0.1% prevalence rate

-India could be the country with the least bipolar divorce rate because the prevalence rate of bipolar disorder among adults in India is only 0.1%.
-They are one of the lowest divorce rates worldwide, with merely 1% of Indian marriages.
-Because of their culture and religious influences on marriage, having bipolar disorder wouldn’t be sufficient ground for a judge to dissolve a marriage.
+Because of their culture and religious influences on marriage, having bipolar disorder wouldn’t be sufficient grounds for a judge to dissolve a marriage in India.
 They tend to focus more on reconciliation rather than separation.
 Also, Indians are never taught to prioritize individual happiness, which they call “Sanskar over happiness”.

 What percent of bipolar marriages end in divorce?